Vancouver home sales start 2017 below average

-Real estate experts in Metro Vancouver say home sales across the region have been sluggish to start 2017.
+Real estate experts in Greater Vancouver say home sales across the region have been sluggish to start 2017.

 The Greater Vancouver Real Estate Board has released sales figures for January showing home sales and listings trends are below long-term averages, mainly because of reduced activity in the detached home market.